Automattic/vip-go-quickstart/README.md

 ## Entering WordPress administration

-Once you are able to view the site via browser, you can also visit [vip.local/wp-admin](http://vip.local/wp-admin) and log in usign `wordpress` as your username and `wordpress` as your password.
+Once you are able to view the site via browser, you can also visit [vip.local/wp-admin](http://vip.local/wp-admin) and log in using following credentials:

+user: `wordpress`
+password: `wordpress`

 ## Developing themes and plugins